Studying History as an Undergraduate

 HIS10320: From Union to Bailout

 This course takes students through two centuries of modern Irish history, examining key events, themes and milestones from the Act of Union between Britain and Ireland in 1800 to the collapse of the Irish economy in the early twenty-first century.
 It covers political, social, economic and cultural dimensions of Irish history during tumultuous times, the experience of Anglo-Irish relations, Catholic emancipation, famine, the evolution of Irish nationalism and unionism, the land war, the revolutionary upheavals of the early twentieth century, the impact of partition, the quest for sovereignty in the Free State, the experience of life in the Republic of Ireland and Northern Ireland, and continuity and change in the latter part of the twentieth century.

 A wide range of modules are available at levels 2 and 3.
-For a full list, see the Provisional Syllabus for 2017
+For a full list, see the UG Syllabus for 2018

 Knowledge and appreciation of history are vital to any civil society.
 The skills which are learnt in the process of pursuing a degree in history are also vital to career development.
 Studying history can also provide training essential for the heritage and cultural sectors.
 In our experience, however, the vast majority of our graduates go on to employment in a truly breathtaking range of occupations, including (but not limited to) management, financial services, the civil service, teaching, and the media.